The spectral $p$-adic Jacquet-Langlands correspondence and a question of Serre: Introduction

-\begin{remark} It is well-known that the completed Hecke algebra of $\TT'$ acting on $p$-adic modular forms is isomorphic to the completed Hecke algebra of $\TT'$ acting on the completed cohomology of modular curves (we have included a proof of this fact in Section \ref{sec:CompHecke} below).
-On the other hand, $\Ac^{K^p}_{\QQ_p}$ \emph{is} the completed cohomology at prime-to-$p$ level $K^p$ for $D^\times$.
-Hence we also obtain an isomorphism between the completed Hecke algebras for the completed cohomology of $\GL_2$ and $D^\times$. \end{remark}
+By a result of Emerton \cite{emerton:local-global-proof} (building on work of Hida), ${\bbT'}^\wedge_{\mc{M}^{K^p}_{p-\mathrm{adic}}}$ is equal to the completed Hecke algebra of $\TT'$ acting on the completed cohomology of modular curves.
+On the other hand, $\Ac^{K^p}_{\QQ_p}$ \emph{is} the completed cohomology at level $K^p$ for $D^\times$.
+Hence we also obtain a homeomorphism between the completed Hecke algebras for the completed cohomology of $\GL_2$ and $D^\times$.
+In fact our proof passes first through this equivalence then uses the result of Emerton, which we establish more carefully along with some other identifications in \S\ref{ss.completed-hecke-comparison}.

-Spaces of $p$-adic modular forms can be built out of congruences between classical modular forms (cf. \ref{subsection:p-adic-modular-forms} below for a precise definition), and thus, roughly speaking, this theorem states that the eigensystems appearing in classical modular forms of level $\GL_2(\ZZ_p)K^p$ are congruent modulo arbitrarily large powers of $p$ to those appearing in $\Ac^{K^p}_{\QQ_p}$, and vice versa.
-We emphasize that Theorem \ref{mainthm:HeckeIso} is a statement about congruences -- it does not imply, e.g., that the eigensystem corresponding to a p-adic modular eigenform has a non-zero eigenspace in $\Ac^{K^p}_{\QQ_p}$.
-However, along the way to proving Theorem \ref{mainthm:HeckeIso} we will show that classical modular forms do give rise to actual eigenvectors.
-The proof of the following statement uses the $p$-adic geometry of modular curves, for which it is more natural to work over $\CC_p$ than $\overline{\QQ_p}$: